earthstar-project/earthstar/docs/specification.md

 * Hashing documents
 * Signing new documents
 * Checking document validity when ingesting documents.
-See the Document Validity section for more on this.
+See the [Document Validity](#document-validity) section for more info.

 Therefore each different format can have different ways of hashing, signing, and validating documents.